Wyner's Common Information under R\'enyi Divergence Measures: Main Results

-\end{rem} \begin{rem} An exponential achievability result for $s\in(-1,0]$ can be obtained from Hayashi's \cite{Hayashi06,Hayashi11} and Han, Endo, and Sasaki's results~\cite{Han14}, where i.i.d.\ codes were employed. \end{rem} For this theorem, the proof of the converse part for the unnormalized R\'enyi common information is provided in Appendix \ref{sec:Proof-of-Theoremunnormalized}, and the proof of the converse part for the normalized R\'enyi common information is provided in Section \ref{sec:conversefornormRenyi}.
+can be obtained from the present authors' results \cite{Yu}, but as shown in Theorem \ref{thm:RenyiCI}, this bound is not tight since $C_{1+s}\left(X;Y\right)>C_{\mathsf{Wyner}}(X;Y)$ in general for $s\in(0,1]$.
+This is because, on the one hand, for the channel resolvability problem, the discrete memoryless channel is fixed, and, by construction, imposes a product conditional distribution of the output given the input (which is a product distribution), but for the common information problem, the synthesizer has the freedom to choose $P_{X^{n}Y^{n}|M_{n}}=P_{X^{n}|M_{n}}\times P_{Y^{n}|M_{n}}$, so that the Markov chain $X^{n}-M_{n}-Y^{n}$ holds; on the other hand, for the common information problem, in the sequel, we will show that if we utilize a truncated channel (which is not memoryless) as the synthesizer.
+This results in a smaller achievable rate for the case $s\in(0,1]$.
+Therefore, our converse for $s\in[-1,0)$ and achievability for $s\in(0,1]$ are new (and also tight). \end{rem} \begin{rem} An exponential achievability result for $s\in(-1,0]$ can be obtained from Hayashi's \cite{Hayashi06,Hayashi11} and Han, Endo, and Sasaki's results~\cite{Han14}, where i.i.d.\ codes were employed. \end{rem} For this theorem, the proof of the achievability part for the unnormalized R\'enyi common information is provided in Appendix \ref{sec:Proof-of-Theoremunnormalized}, and the proof of the converse part for the normalized R\'enyi common information is provided in Section \ref{sec:conversefornormRenyi}.
 Observe that the unnormalized R\'enyi divergence is stronger than the normalized one in the sense of \eqref{eqn:stronger}, hence $\widetilde{T}_{1+s}(\pi_{XY})\leq{T}_{1+s}(\pi_{XY})$.
 This implies, on one hand, the achievability result for the normalized R\'enyi common information $\widetilde{T}_{1+s}(\pi_{XY})$ can be obtained directly from the achievability result for the unnormalized version ${T}_{1+s}(\pi_{XY})$, and on the other hand, the converse result for the normalized R\'enyi common information $\widetilde{T}_{1+s}(\pi_{XY})$ implies the converse result for the unnormalized version ${T}_{1+s}(\pi_{XY})$.

 The R\'enyi common informations are the same for all $s\in(-1,1]$, and also same as Wyner's common information $C_{\mathsf{Wyner}}(X;Y)$ (which corresponds to $s=0$ for the normalized case).
 For the case $s\in(-1,1]$, to obtain the (unnormalized and normalized) R\'enyi common informations, we utilize a random code with $(W^{n},X^{n},Y^{n})$ ($W$ is the auxiliary random variable in the definition of $C_{\mathsf{Wyner}}(X;Y)$) distributed according to a truncated product distribution, i.e., a product distribution governed by $Q_{WXY}^{n}$ but whose mass is truncated to the typical set $\mathcal{T}_{\epsilon}^{n}(Q_{WXY})$.\footnote{Interestingly, a truncated code is not necessary for $s\in(-1,0]$ case, since an i.i.d.\ code (without truncation) is optimal as well for this case.
 This point can be seen from the work of Yu and Tan~\cite{Yu}.} On one hand, the random sequences $(W^{n},X^{n},Y^{n})$ so generated are almost uniformly distributed over the typical set $\mathcal{T}_{\epsilon}^{n}(Q_{WXY})$; and on the other hand, the R\'enyi common informations can be expressed as some R\'enyi divergences.
 Moreover, these R\'enyi divergences evaluated at the truncated distribution are almost the same regardless of the parameter $s\in(-1,1]$.
 Therefore, by using this truncated code, Wyner's common information is achievable for any $s\in(-1,1]$.